Stripstone/jubly-reader/docs/IMPLEMENTATION_WORKFLOW.md

 - exact diff filename in play
 - whether the diff is cumulative or follow-up
 - latest runtime caveat, if any

+## Refactor entry questions
+Before starting a major refactor or redistribution pass, answer:
+- what is the owner layer?
+- what older layer is being retired or narrowed?
+- what scaffold shape is authoritative for this pass?
+- what prototype conveniences still exist here?
+- what runtime behavior must remain unchanged?

+If these answers are not clear, do proof or documentation sync first.

 ## When to stop using direct broad implementation
 Stop using broad implementation passes and switch to diff-driven cleanup when: